If Would you like to jump-start on your path to health with minimum effort for maximum results?

 - Repair of the cells

-Honestly, not eating is one my biggest struggles.
+Honestly, not eating is one of my biggest struggles.
 Just like with sweets, or anything else for that matter, I don’t do moderation well.
 My bad habit switch is either on or off.

 You have to figure out what works for you.
-The most natural thing to start is with either starting dinner early or skipping it altogether.
+The most natural thing to start is either starting dinner early or skipping it altogether.